MinjaeChoi119/C-V2X-DRL-Resource-Management/README.md

 | 172 ≤ ρ < 193 | 0.006 | 166 ms |
 | 193 ≤ ρ | 0.003 | 333 ms |

-Run in the simulator, this rule reproduces the DRL model's PDR curve and improves on ETSI's DCC — without any neural network at inference time.
+Run in the simulator, this rule reproduces the DRL model's PDR curve and improves on ETSI's DCC.

-The conclusion is not "DQN beats the standard."
-It is that DRL was useful as an *instrument for finding a better rule*: it surfaced that density, not CBR, is the variable that matters, and the resulting algorithm is simple enough to state in three lines.
+The thesis concludes that DRL can be used to find an improved DCC algorithm, not only to serve as one.

 ## Simulation parameters